seijitanabe/my-cfn-templates/deploy-multi-az-fsxn-sandbox/README.md

-# deploy-fsxn-sandbox
+# deploy-multi-az-fsxn-sandbox
-- This CloudFormation template deploys a FSx for ONTAP file system with a SVM and a volume in ap-northeast-1.
+- This CloudFormation template deploys a FSx for ONTAP file system (multi AZ) with a SVM and a volume in ap-northeast-1.
 ## Resources
 - **a new VPC** (10.0.0.0/16) in ap-northeast-1
 - **3 public subnet** (10.0.1.0/24, 10.0.2.0/24, 10.0.3.0/24)